anders43/anders43/README.md

 👋 Hi, I’m Anders.
 I normally code in C++ at an automation company but I do also code for fun on my sparetime.
 I started coding way back in 1980 and professionally since 1986.
+Currently working at ABB where I fiddle with OPC and OPC UA and probably will be until retirement sometime end of 20s

 - 📫 anders43@gmail.com